florencex5/florencex5/README.md

 👀 Behind the "My Project" -- Crude Oil ➔ EV ➔ Auto Industry
 -
 * The summer of 2023 in New York, the sky ablaze with shades of orange.
 It was the spark of an idea that birthed this project series.
 * Series 2 just witnessed my maiden attempt at technical analysis.
-Hold the applause though, because, you know, no guarantees on the accuracy.Duh~🥳
+Hold the applause though, because, you know, no guarantees on the accuracy.Duh~😜
 * Hey there😃 If you've stumbled upon these lines, chances are we share a common passion(E.g. Crude oil market, Electric vehicle, Hydrogen economy,etc.)So, handle my projects with care, won't you?